They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their price, or you might pay twice!

 Does this caveat mean you should go ahead and roll the dice on an As Seen On TV product?
 Ultimately, this is something only you can decide.
 But next time you’re faced with such a decision, let’s talk about some quick and easy tips you can use.

-But to minimize your chances of ended up an unhappy customer, here are our top three tried-and-true tips you can immediately put to use:
+But to minimize your chances of ending up an unhappy customer, here are our top three tried-and-true tips you can immediately put to use:

 Tip #1: Buy Locally